kemixkoo/excel-painter/excel-java-painter/src/test/resources/results/README.md

 Preformance
 ###########

-Do paint to excel, when will spend?
+Do paint to excel, when will spend? can check the poi_paint_pref.xlsx
-1. HSSF:

-2. XSSF:

-3. SXSSF:

 Unsolved